WILD PRIVET

 A member of the Olive Family, the fruit is a poisonous shiny black berry.

-Syringin, aka Ligustrin, is found in both Lilac (Syringa Vulgaris) and Privets, including Wild Privet.
+Syringin, aka Syringoside and Ligustrin, is found in both Lilac (Syringa Vulgaris) and Privets, including Wild Privet.
 Both belong to the Olive Family.
 Syringin is a poisonous phenylpropanoid glycoside, present in the berries and the leaves.

 The results of ingesting Privet leaves or berries is at first nausea, followed by vomiting, dizziness, headaches, diarrhoea, gastric disturbances, convulsions and finally circulatory arrest.
 It is neurotoxic, and livestock fatalities have occurred.